superhac/springbooter/README.md

 # springbooter
-An enumerator for Spring Boot Eureka and Actuator endpoints
+An enumerator for Spring Boot Eureka, cloud and Actuator endpoints

 <pre>
   ██████  █    ██  ██▓███  ▓█████  ██▀███   ██░ ██  ▄▄▄       ▄████▄